 My Head Somm

-Built by My Pub Marketing LLC, My Head Somm handles the decision load of wine pairing through:
+My Head Somm handles the decision load of wine pairing through:

 Dual Pairing Modes: “Pair My Meal” takes a dish description, wine color, style, price tier, and varietal preferences and returns curated recommendations with rationales.
 “Pair My Wine” works in reverse — input a bottle and get food pairings by course.